Deforestation means a large scale cutting of trees and forests. In this essay, we shall discuss some pros and cons of deforestation.

 To clear the land from forests, manpower is required.
 Thus, deforestation provides job opportunities for poor people.

-As it requires skilled people to cut woods and trees, it creates jobs on large scales based on the fact that deforestation is being carried out on large scale.
+As it requires skilled people to cut wood and trees, it creates jobs on large scales based on the fact that deforestation is being carried out on large scale.

 Forests provide woods that are used in making goods like furniture, cupboards, homes, bridges, carts, boards, boats, sports goods, etc.

 Hence, deforestation is necessary for wood-based manufacturing.
-In other words, people who are attached to the profession of manufacturing from woods like carpenters are wholly dependent on deforestation.
+In other words, people who are attached to the profession of manufacturing wood like carpenters are wholly dependent on deforestation.

 So these were some prominent deforestation pros.
-Let us now discuss multiple cons/disadvantages of deforestation.
+Let us now discuss the multiple cons/disadvantages of deforestation.

-Almost the entire intelligentsia of the world is raising voices against and awareness on deforestation owing to its cons.
+Almost the entire intelligentsia of the world is raising voices against and awareness of deforestation owing to its cons.

-It is pertinent to discuss those adverse impacts of deforestation.
+It is pertinent to discuss the adverse impacts of deforestation.

 One of the major disadvantages of deforestation that is affecting the whole world today is global warming and climate change.
-Let us understand this phenomenon how all happens.
+Let us understand this phenomenon and how it all happens.

 The increasing concentration of Greenhouse gases i.e. carbon dioxide, methane, nitrous oxide, and water vapors in the atmosphere results in global warming.
-These gases are heat-trapping gases that trap heat energy coming from the sun; thus raise the atmospheric temperature and cause global warming/climate change.
+These gases are heat-trapping gases that trap heat energy coming from the sun; thus raising the atmospheric temperature and causing global warming/climate change.